We are a coalition of unconstitutionally incarcerated activists and allies fighting to end Jim Crow in Louisiana once and for all.

 We will not rest until Louisiana rights this historical wrong.

 After slavery was abolished, Jim Crow laws were passed in the South to enforce white supremacy.
 The Sixth Amendment states that jury convictions must be unanimous, but one Jim Crow law allowed 10 out of 12 jurors to make a conviction, even in life-sentence cases.
 Since no more than 1 or 2 black people were usually on a jury, this law ensured black jurors’ votes would be discounted.
-The lawmakers explicitly stated that their goal was to ensure black jurors’ votes wouldn’t matter.

 Our greatest resources are our supporters.
 The majority of our family and friends come from poverty-stricken environments and have experienced all sorts of injustices, discrimination and abuse of authority.
 We need allies around the world to demand Louisiana legislators end Jim Crow once and for all.”